gamedolphin/react-native-livelike-sdk/README.md

 ### Customization
 #### Android

 Override the `colors.xml` and `dimens.xml` to customize the look and feel of the android sdk.
 It would not be possible to provide a unified JS controlled wrapper api right now without significant changes to the native SDKs.
+Full documentation can be found https://docs.livelike.com/docs/android-customization

 ### iOS Support
 Not yet